This post may contain affiliate links. Please read our disclosure policy.

 eggs, cheese, bacon, cream, butter, and green onions on a brown wooden cutting board.

-• Cheese: Freshly shredded cheddar and grated Parmesan are recommended for their superior melting qualities compared to pre-packaged cheeses.
-These two types of cheese can also be found in Squash Casserole and Creamed Spinach.
+• Cheese: Freshly shredded cheddar and grated Parmesan melt better than pre-packaged cheese.
+Both are also used in Squash Casserole and Creamed Spinach.

-• Bacon: Crispy bacon adds a savory crunch and depth of flavor.
-Got extra bacon?
-Consider using some in Loaded Deviled Eggs, a Frittata, or a Cobb Salad.
-Substitute with turkey bacon or ham if preferred.
+• Bacon: Adds a crispy, savory bite.
+Extra bacon?
+Try it in Loaded Deviled Eggs, a Frittata, or a Cobb Salad.
+Swap with turkey bacon or ham if preferred.

 Recipe Variations